ray-project/ray/doc/source/rllib/rllib-catalogs.rst

        :start-after: __sphinx_doc_begin__
        :end-before: __sphinx_doc_end__

-.. tabbed:: PPOCatalog + CartPole
+.. tabbed:: Use catalog-generated NNs

     In this example, we showcase how to use the PPOCatalog to create models and an action distribution.
     This is more similar to what RLlib does internally.